aleksispi/aleksispi.github.io/_pages/about.md

 # News

+**Mar 2026:** We're organizing the [2026 Nordic Workshop on AI for Climate](https://climateainordics.com/events/2026-nordic-workshop) on June 26th 2026, the second of an annual series of workshops/conferences hosted by [_Climate AI Nordics_](https://climateainordics.com/)!
+See you in Copenhagen!

 **Mar 2026:** The doctoral student Jhonny Hueller started his internship with me in the RISE Lund office today.
 He'll be working on synthetic data and ML for [weed detection in agriculture](https://www.ri.se/en/agriculture/project/practical-wision-automatic-identification-and-mapping-of-weeds).

 **Mar 2026:** I will present our work on [SatML for monitoring nature restoration](https://www.ri.se/en/agrictulture/project/ai-based-remote-sensing-of-nature-restoration-and-landscape-elements) at the [Swedish Climate Symposium](https://swedishclimatesymposium.com/) in May!